AyhamSaffar/imperial-materials-simulation/README.md

 - Add artist to run dataframe on dashboard so numbers are displayed in scientific format and the row for the current run gets highlighted.

-- Add arguements to the .display method to allow for changing the colour and style of the 3D rendered molecule.

 ## Authors and Acknowledgment

 This program was written by me, Ayham Al-Saffar, based on Paul Tangney's initial codebase and was funded by an Imperial College London Student Shapers grant.